Korea Foreigner Income Tax Special Tax Treatment §18-2 · Apr 2026

 What is Korea's 19% flat tax for foreigners?

-When does flat beat progressive?
+When does the flat 19% beat progressive?

-Does flat rate include local tax?
+Does the flat rate include local tax?

-What about 4대보험?
+What about 4대보험 (social insurance)?